PriyanshSaini/zure-multitier-webapp/README.md

 4. Create Ubuntu VM for DB Tier and install MySQL
 5. Allow MySQL connections from Web VM subnet only
 6. Test connectivity from Web VM to DB VM using MySQL client
-7. Optional: Serve PHP page from Apache to check DB connection

 ## Files Included
 - index.html – Static test page for Apache
-- index.php – Dynamic page for DB connection check
-- architecture.png – (To be added if requested)